RamonGiovane/sward/README.md

 ```

-All credits goes to Darren Burns and the original contributors, I just add the option.
+All credit goes to Darren Burns and the original contributors, I just added the option.

 <hr />